Herbert Danby: Jerusalem

 In 1919, Danby moved to Jerusalem to become Librarian of St. George's Cathedral.
 He was Residentiary Canon there, 1921–36.
 From 1923, he was Dean of the Palestine Board of Higher Studies and The Times Correspondent for Palestine and Transjordan.
 From 1928, he was Examining Chaplain to the Bishop of Jerusalem.

 He was editor of the Journal of the Palestine Oriental Society from 1920, and President of that Society in 1934.
 He engaged in the study of Jewish literature, and published his English translation of the Mishnah in 1933, the first ever complete translation of the Mishnah into English.
 He also translated a remarkable work by Joseph Klausner entitled Jesus of Nazareth.

 Oxford

 In 1936, he returned to Oxford as Regius Professor of Hebrew and Canon of Christ Church.
 He was Grinfield Lecturer on the Septuagint, 1939–43, Examining Chaplain to the Bishop of Monmouth, 1939–41 and Treasurer of Christ Church Cathedral from 1943.

 He assisted in the Yale Translation of the Mishneh Torah of Maimonides.

-His contributions to the decline of anti-semitism in intellectual circles in the twentieth century was very significant.
+His contributions to the decline of antisemitism in intellectual circles in the twentieth century was very significant.
 He was at work revising his translation of Maimonides' Book of Cleanness when he finally succumbed to his fatal illness.
 Among his close friends were Professor Godfrey Rolles Driver of Oxford University and Rabbi Dr. Isidore Epstein of Jews' College, London.